achinni123/LeetCode/README.md

-# Leetcode Solution
+# Leetcode Solutions

-This repository consists of solutions to the questions I have solved on Leetcode
+This repository contains solutions to the questions I have solved on Leetcode